lenelise/django/mysecondproject/README.md

 The code includes a lot of explanotary comments.
 It's because I am still learning and want to remember how things work, and why I have made the choices I have.

 ## Prioritized to do list :sunglasses:
-1. Export API with same permission/accesss as POST and GET
+- Automated tests using django and rest-framework built in tools
-2. Soft delete using DELETE api (now we have hard delete)
+- Soft delete using DELETE api (now we have hard delete)
-3. Use permission and groups to implement more fine grained control access
+- Use permission and groups to implement more fine grained control access
-4. Logging of some sort
+- Logging of some sort
-5. Search API
+- Search API

 ## To do list :memo:
 This is just a list of ideas.
 Might not be updated.
 Kind of a braindump.